Bursitis means inflammation of a bursa which causes swollen, tender and painful joints.

 Bursitis treatments include some simple things you can do yourself:

-If the swelling doesn’t go away within a couple of weeks, arrange to see your GP.
+If the swelling doesn’t go away in a couple of weeks, see your GP.

 Your GP may advise treatment with: